Noel Knothe

-Noel Knothe (born 5 May 1999) is a German professional footballer who plays as a centre-back for FSV Frankfurt in Regionalliga Südwest.
+Noel Knothe (born 5 May 1999) is a German professional footballer who plays as a centre-back for Kickers Offenbach in Regionalliga Südwest.

 Career

 Knothe made his professional debut for 1.
 FC Nürnberg in the 2.
 Bundesliga on 6 December 2020, coming on as a substitute in the 78th minute for Nikola Dovedan against SC Paderborn.
 The away match finished as a 2–0 win for Nürnberg.

 On 1 July 2022, Knothe signed with FSV Frankfurt.